Relationship Advice

 • Inclusivity: The visit of the Wise Men from the East signifies that God’s grace extends beyond the Jewish people to all nations.

-I love you; you don’t have to believe what I believe.
-My love for you won’t change.
-But I hope you’ll consider it.
+I love you.
+Now, if you don’t believe like I do, my love for you won’t change.
+But this is important stuff, OK?
+I really hope you’ll consider it.
 Grace has changed my life; it’s good to live inside it.

 Merry Christmas from me and Bobby.
 Oh, and from Grace, too.